rootabeta/shellDev.py/README.md

 This program is good for one thing, and that's on-the-fly generation of shellcode from Linux, targeted for Windows systems.

 Todos:
-- [ ] Encoding to remove bad characters
+- [X] Encoding to remove bad characters
+- [ ] Enable writing to a designated output directory, as opposed to dumping shellcode to cwd

 ![螢幕快照 2018-02-18 上午10.55.26.png](resources/2021demo.png)